CCSI-Toolset/MEA_ssm/docs/source/tutorials.rst

 |co2| Capture Process Simulation
 -------------------------------------------

-The base case model that is set up in the file “CCSI_MEAModel.bkp” has operating variables and equipment configurations as specified in Table 2.
+The base case model that is set up in the file :file:`CCSI_MEAModel.bkp` has operating variables and equipment configurations as specified in Table 2.